PetiDev/go-snake/README.md

 # go-snake
+### I did this project to learn:
+- ray-lib
+- GoLang

-I did this project to learn ray-lib, but I'm trying to get the most out of it.
+But I'm trying to get the most out of it.

 ---
 ## controlls